pkantue/molomolotech/Marula_Bytes/ShowNotes/The fight for Africa Stolen Treasures.md

 ### **HOOK (0:00 - 0:30)**

-*Scene opens with a dramatic pan over famous stolen artifacts like the Benin Bronzes, and then cuts to footage of protests and African art exhibitions.*
+*Scene opens with a dramatic pan over famous stolen artefacts like the Benin Bronzes, and then cuts to footage of protests and African art exhibitions.*

 **Narrator (V.O.):**
-(with intence music)
+(with intense music)
 Priceless treasures, stolen legacies—pieces of history scattered across foreign museums, far from their true home.
-The fight to bring back Africa's stolen art has reached a boiling point, but why do former colonial powers like the UK and France resist returning these artifacts?
-And what does it mean for the people of Africa?
+The fight to bring back Africa's stolen art has reached a boiling point, but why do former colonial powers like the UK and France resist returning these artefacts?
+How can Technology play a part in resolving this conflict?
 ---
 - *Introduction and Marula Bytes*
 ---